 - Ripe banana.
 You want the brown spotty ones that have a sweet smell for this recipe, especially as the only other sweetener is 1/3 cup honey or maple syrup.
 Choosing ripe banana will be a game changer in your muffins, ensuring lots of natural sweetness and a prominent banana flavour.

-- Almond milk or your preferred plant based milk.
-I like to choose a milk like this one, or I also adore this nut milk base for whipping up your own additive-free nut milk.
+- Milk of choice.
+Use whatever milk you like.
+For a plant based option I like to choose a milk like this one, or I also adore this nut milk base for whipping up your own additive-free nut milk.
 All milks (plant or cows) will work for this recipe, just ensure you choose boxed (not canned) milk.

 - Apple cider vinegar.
 The chemical reaction between the baking powder and vinegar is very important in these honey and oat muffins, responsible for creating light and fluffy muffins.
 You can use white vinegar but malt vinegar may be too strongly flavoured.